WilkMat3/SET09102_Personal_Portfolio/week10_project.md

 *Figure 23: Review comment - another explanation of how we can use MVVM

-In the Figure 22 we have another class that could use the MVVM pattern, in my comment (Figure 23) I provided good reason why it could be used.
+In Figure 22 we have another class that could use the MVVM pattern, in my comment (Figure 23) I provided a good reason why it could be used.
 The UI for Creating/Editing could be reused if two view models with logic are created thus separating the functionality and making code more readable.
-This would only require setting the binding context to respective model.
+This would only require setting the binding context to the respective model.

 ```